How to Buy, Use and Maintain Heat Pumps for Greater Heat Pump Efficiency. Comparison of the Major Types of Heat Pumps.

 - If you are heating and cooling your home with a central heat pump, hire an HVAC contractor to do a tune-up and inspection every one or two years.
 The key components of your system are checked and adjustments are made to keep the system operating efficiently and extend its life.
 A very thorough tune-up and inspection will include:

-- Measuring carbon monoxide emission
+- Checking carbon monoxide emission

-- Checking for refrigerant leaks
+- Inspecting tubes for refrigerant leaks

 - Checking if the system has lost refrigerant.
 If refrigerant is lost the heat pump will be less efficient.